We turn to the internet for everything. And that includes questions about nutrition.

 This is a hard question to answer.
 When you write content, your goal should be to provide valuable content.

 Having arbitrary word counts encourages fluff words.
 No one wants fluffy garbage words.
-But, the almighty Google tends to favor longer posts.
+But, the almighty Google tends to favor long-form content (1500+ words).

-Focus on providing quality and relevant answers without overloading people with facts.
+But when you’re starting out, focus on quality and relevant answers (without overloading people with facts).

 Step 4: Write another Post